Preparing for your Visa Interview

 Entering the US

-Once a student has been admitted, they should create a BIC (Belmont Intranet Connection) Account.
-This will allow them to do many things including register for classes online, view their account, view the campus calendar and check their campus e-mail.
-Instructions for creating a BIC Account can be found at:Registering for Classes Online
+Once you have been admitted, you should create a mybelmont account.
+This will allow you to register for classes online, create your schedule, view your account, pay your bills, view the campus calendar and check your campus e-mail.
+Create your mybelmont account here.

-Instructions for Web Registration can be found on the University Registrar's page, http://www.belmont.edu/registrar/dates_deadlines_policies/Web_Registration_Instructions.html
+Instructions for Web Registration can be found on the University Registrar's page.

-Course descriptions can be found in the online catalog, http://www.belmont.edu/catalog.
+Course descriptions can be found in the online catalog.

 Please note that you must have clearance from your academic advisor in order to register.
-International students should contact the International Advisor in the Rasmussen Center for International Education, firstname.lastname@example.org.Transportation to Campus
+International students should contact the Director of International Student and Scholar Services.Transportation to Campus

 Most students find it easier to take a taxi or private shuttle service.
-Information about transportation from the airport can be found at www.flynashville.com/ground_trans/default.cfm
+Look here for more Information about transportation from the airport.
+An additional option is InShuttle Transportation.

 Bruin Guide Student Handbook